Temporal Graph Classes: A View Through Temporal Separators

-They also introduced the class of temporal graphs with regularly present edges, where the number of consecutive time steps for which any edge can be absent is lower- and upper-bounded (a similar class without the lower bound is also introduced by \citet[Class 7]{casteigts2012time}). \citet{michail2016traveling} studied a temporal version of the traveling salesperson problem on temporal graphs with bounded dynamic diameter, where the dynamic diameter is the smallest number~$d$ such that every vertex can reach any other vertex at any time in at most~$d$ time steps.
+They also introduced the class of temporal graphs with regularly present edges, where the number of consecutive time steps for which any edge can be absent is lower- and upper-bounded (a similar class without the lower bound is also introduced by \citet[Class 7]{casteigts2012time}). \citet{michail2016traveling} studied a temporal version of the \textsc{Traveling Salesperson Problem} on temporal graphs with respect to the smallest number~$d$ such that every vertex can reach any other vertex at any time in at most~$d$ time steps.

 \paragraph{Organization} In \cref{sec:prem} we introduce all necessary notation and terminology concerning graph theory and (parameterized) computational complexity theory.
 In the next three section, we discuss and investigate three canonical and incomparable ways to restrict temporal graphs: In \cref{sec:layer} we present our results for \nonstrproblem{} on temporal graph classes that are defined by restricting the layers to be contained in certain graph classes.
 In \cref{sec:ug-classes} we present our results for \nonstrproblem{} on temporal graphs with restricted underlying graphs.
 In \cref{sec:tem-classes} we discuss some \emph{temporal} restrictions known from the literature that restrict how the edge sets of layers may relate to each other.
 In \cref{sec:unitinterval} we introduce a new class of temporal graphs that combines restrictions on the layers with temporal restrictions and hence does not fit in any of the previous three categories: (almost) \outempinterval{}s and we present our results for \nonstrproblem{} on those temporal graphs.
 We conclude in \cref{sec:conclusion}.